Spin-Flavor Precession Phase Effects in Supernova: Zero mixing angle

 We show the $\bar\nu_e$ survival probability at $r\to\infty$ limit as a function of energy for the exponentially fitted density distribution at $t=5$ s in Fig. \ref{errors_energy}.
 The solid red line is the classical probability result obtained from the first line of Eq. (\ref{P ebar -> infinity with SFP}) and the red shaded region is the uncertainty from the second line of the same equation.
 Each black dot in this figure represents a numerical run.
-To obtain them, we divide the energy range into $250$ bins, and run $9$ simulations for each bin with the same $R$ and $r_{\mbox{ mag}}$ parameters as in Fig. \ref{errors}.
+To obtain them, we divide the energy range into $250$ bins, and run $9$ simulations for each bin with the same $R$ and $r_{\mbox{ mag}}$ parameters as those in Fig. \ref{errors}.
 But unlike in Fig. \ref{errors} where we stop at $1600$ km, in Fig. \ref{errors_energy} we continue the simulations until the vacuum is reached and obtain the numerical value of the limiting survival probability as described above.
 The result of each run is shown with a black dot in Fig. \ref{errors_energy}.
 Note that, if we used the same set of external conditions for each energy bin, the survival probability would display fast oscillations with energy.
-But, since even those neutrinos with the same energy are likely to experience slightly different external conditions as discussed above, ours is a more generic approach.
-We also note that $2250$ numerical simulations were carried out to generate this figure.
-Using exponential fits for the density profiles substantially reduces the running time.
+But, since even those neutrinos with the same energy are likely to experience slightly different external conditions as discussed above, we choose this approach and present our results as scattering plots as in Ref. \cite{Fogli:2003dw}.
+A total of $2250$ numerical simulations were carried out to generate this figure and using exponential fits for the density profiles substantially reduces the total running time.
 Fig. \ref{errors_energy} tells us that the survival probability of an initial $\bar\nu_e$ can change by as much as $\%30$ depending on the energy under the adopted conditions.
-But in each numerical run the limiting survival probability always falls into the range predicted by Eq. (\ref{P ebar -> infinity with SFP}).
+But in each numerical run the limiting survival probability always falls into the uncertainty range predicted by Eq. (\ref{P ebar -> infinity with SFP}).